kstacker/kstacker/docs/index.rst

 ..
 [LeCoroller2020] Le Coroller, H., Nowak, M., Delorme, P., et al. 2020, A&A, 639, A113, https://ui.adsabs.harvard.edu/abs/2020A%26A...639A.113L

-Le Coroller, H., Nowak, M., Wagner, K. et al. 2022, A&A, submitted
+..
+[LeCoroller2022] Le Coroller, H., Nowak, M., Wagner, K. et al. 2022, A&A, submitted

+Papers describing the data used in the example directory:

+..
+[Chauvin2018] Chauvin, C., Gratton, R., Bonnefoy, M. et al. 2018, A&A, 617, A76

+..
+[Desgrange2022] Desgrange, C., Chauvin, G., Christiaens, et al. 2022, A&A, Accepted

 .. _contact: